AxiaMil/HacknFlag2020/Challenges/README.md

 # Challenge List

-This repository consists of the challenges for the Hack n' Flag 2020 organised by 4 polytechnics in Singapore.
+This repository consists of the challenges for the Hack n' Flag 2020 organised by NullSec in Ngee Ann Polytechnic.

 ## Challenges